 - d.
-Participating in relevant Equity Priority Community, Technical Advisory, and Climate Change Community Team meetings, as defined in the Project Work Plan: - e.
-Supporting additional engagement with relevant stakeholders, as deemed supportive of the Project by the Project Management Team.

-To further support the goals and deliverables of the Project, the Co-Applicants will provide subject area technical expertise in the following areas:

-- a) BAWSCA will provide technical input and expertise on regional and local water supply policies, regulations, programs and infrastructure related to regional water supply, water conservation and water reliability strategies, climate resilience, and interagency coordination and collaboration. - b) City of San Bruno will provide technical input and expertise on local and regional stormwater policies, regulations, programs and infrastructure, as well as community-specific climate resilience challenges and opportunities, related to storm drain systems, green stormwater infrastructure, climate resilience, water supply, and sanitary sewer systems in the San Bruno Creek Watershed area. - c) City of South San Francisco will provide technical input and expertise on local and regional sanitary sewer policies, regulations, programs and infrastructure, as well as community-specific climate resilience challenges and opportunities related to sanitary sewer systems in the San Bruno Creek Watershed area and for the sewer collection system serviced by the South San Francisco-San Bruno Water Quality Control Plant. - d) Climate Resilient Communities will provide technical input and expertise on regional and local equity and social justice policies, regulations, and programs, as well as community-led strategies to address historic underinvestment and inequity related to water and climate change in the San Bruno Creek Watershed and throughout San Mateo County. - e) County of San Mateo will provide technical input and expertise on local and regional stormwater policies, regulations, programs and infrastructure related to storm drain systems, green stormwater infrastructure, and climate resilience within unincorporated areas of San Mateo County, including the San Bruno Creek Watershed area. - f) OneShoreline will provide technical input and expertise on regional and countywide flood control, sea level rise, coastal erosion and stormwater management policies, regulations, programs, and infrastructure related to regional-scale watershed management and climate resilience, as well as community-specific climate resilience challenges and opportunities in the San Bruno Creek Watershed area, and interagency coordination and collaboration.
+Participating in relevant Equity Priority Community, Technical Advisory, and Climate Change Community Team meetings, as defined in the Project Work Plan in Exhibit B: - e.
+Supporting additional engagement with relevant stakeholders, as deemed supportive of the Project by the Project Management Team. - B. To further support the goals and deliverables of the Project, the Co-Applicants will provide subject area technical expertise in the following areas: - a) BAWSCA will provide technical input and expertise on regional and local water supply policies, regulations, programs and infrastructure related to regional water supply, water conservation and water reliability strategies, climate resilience, and interagency coordination and collaboration. - b) City of San Bruno will provide technical input and expertise on local and regional stormwater policies, regulations, programs and infrastructure, as well as community-specific climate resilience challenges and opportunities, related to storm drain systems, green stormwater infrastructure, climate resilience, water supply, and sanitary sewer systems in the San Bruno Creek Watershed area. - c) City of South San Francisco will provide technical input and expertise on local and regional sanitary sewer policies, regulations, programs and infrastructure, as well as community-specific climate resilience challenges and opportunities related to sanitary sewer systems in the San Bruno Creek Watershed area and for the sewer collection system serviced by the South San Francisco-San Bruno Water Quality Control Plant. - d) Climate Resilient Communities will provide technical input and expertise on regional and local equity and social justice policies, regulations, and programs, as well as community-led strategies to address historic underinvestment and inequity related to water and climate change in the San Bruno Creek Watershed and throughout San Mateo County. - e) County of San Mateo will provide technical input and expertise on local and regional stormwater policies, regulations, programs and infrastructure related to storm drain systems, green stormwater infrastructure, and climate resilience within unincorporated areas of San Mateo County, including the San Bruno Creek Watershed area. - f) OneShoreline will provide technical input and expertise on regional efforts to address the climate change impacts of sea level rise, flooding, and coastal erosion in the San Bruno Creek Watershed area, particularly hydraulic and hydrologic modeling efforts for the watershed, information needs related to the flood protection infrastructure owned and maintained by OneShoreline, and interagency coordination and collaboration.